 When I founded STEM-Trek, I began to investigate why economies everywhere had begun to unravel.
 I became even more convinced that we need a stronger support system for our focus groups, including STEM (science, technology, engineering, and mathematics) scholars, veterans and the aging workforce.
 While volunteer work through STEM-Trek has taken me to sub-Saharan Africa where communities have always struggled, it has been especially difficult to watch conditions deteriorate in what was once my idyllic home town, Lincoln, Illinois-U.S. You might say it’s the heart of the heartland.

 Subtle changes to a town are more obvious to people who move away, and return for holidays.
-For me, trips home have been infrequent since my parents passed away, but I’m returning in a few weeks for a reunion.
-I was in the process of booking a hotel reservation when I saw a U.S. Dept. of Agriculture article by John Cromartie, Christiane von Reichert and Ryan Arthunlast titled “Why Some Return Home to Rural America, and Why it Matters.”
+For me, trips home have been infrequent since my parents passed away.
+I was planning to attend a high school class reunion when I saw a U.S. Dept. of Agriculture article by John Cromartie, Christiane von Reichert and Ryan Arthunlast titled “Why Some Return Home to Rural America, and Why it Matters.”
 It inspired me to arrange time with my classmates to brainstorm about economic development.